jeremyimmanuel/colour-lovers-live/README.md

 I personally have never seen this before, so if anyone knows the solution, please let me know, thanks! :)

+I still implemented a function that calls the api though, just to showcase how I'd implemented and api request.

 ## Available Scripts

 In the project directory, you can run: